O tempora, o mores!

-O tempora, o mores!
-Senatus hæc intellegit, Consul videt; hic tamen vivit. vivit? immo vero etiam in Senatum venit, fit publici consili particeps, notat et designat oculis ad cædem unum quemque nostrum!
+o tempora o mores! senatus hæc intellegit, consul videt; hic tamen vivit. vivit? immo vero etiam in senatum venit, fit publici consili particeps, notat et designat oculis ad cædem unum quemque nostrum. nos autem fortes viri satis facere rei publicæ videmur, si istius furorem ac tela vitamus.

-O times!
-O morals!
-The Senate understands these things, the Consul sees them; yet this man still lives.
-He lives?
-Indeed, he even comes into the Senate, he takes part in public debate, he notes and marks out with his eyes each one of us for slaughter!
+Oh the times, oh the customs!
+The senate apprehends this all, the consul sees it; yet that man is living.
+Living?
+Nay, truthfully he even comes into the senate, takes part in public council, notes and marks with his eyes each and every one of us for slaughter.
+We however, brave men, do seem to do enough for the Republic if we dodge the rage and missiles of that man.